theRealAph/ScopeLocals/README.md

   do not `set()` the `ThreadLocals` they inherit.

-To sum up, `ThreadLocal` offers more flexibility than is needed by many applications and comes with some significant costs.
+To sum up, `ThreadLocal` offers more complexity than is needed by many applications and comes with some significant costs.

 ### Complications Due to Virtual Threads